emyu10/bit-mic/Java Programming/Revision.md

     // count equals 10
     ```
 ### The enhanced ```for()``` loop
+> This loop was never taught in class

+- The enhanced ```for``` loop is sometimes referred to as foreach loop.
+- This loop provides an easy and elegant way to go through the elements of Java collections (like arrays) without having to deal with loop control variables.
+- Syntax
+    ``` java
+    for (data_type var : collection)
+        loop_body
+    ```

 ### The ```while()``` loop
 ### The ```do .. while()``` loop
 ## Arrays